iamcarrico/iamcarrico/_posts/2013-05-09-i-am-no-designer.md

 redirect_from: "/i-am-no-designer/"
 ---

 There are many who would count me amongst designers, I am not one of those people.
 I work with desiners, I can see a good design from a bad one... but I am no designer.
-This is probably why after years of trying to make a fancy blog, something noteworthy, something catchy to the eye--- I opted instead to bring something simple to the board. <!--more--> Something that would bring what a blog is most needed for, it's content.
+This is probably why after years of trying to make a fancy blog, something noteworthy, something catchy to the eye--- I opted instead to bring something simple to the board.
+Something that would bring what a blog is most needed for, it's content.

 Thus I present to the world, my personal blog I. Am.
 Carrico.
 A little blog of the musings of a web developer, aerialist, libertine and dubious philosopher.
 Build upon [jekyll](http://jekyllrb.com/) with some lovely [grunt](http://gruntjs.com/) and compass magic tossed in... it is a simple, easy place for you to find my thoughts.